n-ii-ma/Repotify/README.md

 # Repotify

-An app which lets you search for your favorite artist and get their top ten tracks with previews.
+A React/Redux app which lets clients search for their favorite artist and get their top ten tracks with previews.

 ## Table of contents
 + [General Info](#general-info)